University of Wisconsin Carbone Cancer Center: History

 Cancer research on the University of Wisconsin-Madison campus has a history starting with the McArdle Laboratory for Cancer Research, established in 1940.
-Harold Rusch was the first director of the McArdle Laboratory until 1972.
+Harold Rusch served as the first director of the McArdle Laboratory until 1972.

 After the National Cancer Act of 1971, Rusch submitted a proposal to create a new comprehensive cancer center at the University of Wisconsin.
 The resulting Clinical Cancer Center was one of six original NCI-designated comprehensive cancer centers and was awarded NCI designation in 1973.

 Paul Carbone was recruited from the NCI in 1975 to lead the UW's Division of Clinical Oncology, and after Rusch's retirement in 1978, Carbone was named the Director of the Comprehensive Cancer Center.
 Carbone led the UW Comprehensive Cancer Center from 1978 to 1997 through a period of exceptional scientific and clinical growth while promoting further interdisciplinary science through collaborations across departments.

 John Niederhuber served as UW Comprehensive Cancer Center director from 1997 to 2002.
 His most notable accomplishment was the consolidation of NCI cancer center support grants for the McArdle Laboratory for Cancer Research and the University of Wisconsin Comprehensive Cancer Center.
 This consolidation led to one NCI-designated grant on the UW-Madison campus.
 Niederhuber went on to become director of the National Cancer Institute, serving from 2006 to 2010.

 Following Niederhuber's departure, George Wilding served as interim director before being named director in January 2004.
 Wilding guided the UW Comprehensive Cancer Center through tremendous growth from 2004 to 2013, which included over 30 tenured faculty recruitments and $250 million in cancer funding, and an emphasis on transdisciplinary research that fostered changes in the management structure, physical growth of facilities and overall multidisciplinary approach.

 In 2006, the Cancer Center was renamed the University of Wisconsin Carbone Cancer Center (UW Carbone) to honor the legacy of Paul Carbone.

 In September 2013, Howard Bailey became interim director of UW Carbone.
 Bailey has been a faculty member since 1994, with near continuous peer reviewed funding, and a member of the NCI subcommittee A ("Parent Committee") for Core Grant review since 2012.

 Howard Bailey was appointed Director in April 2015.

 UW Carbone space is now approaching a three-fold increase to approximately 389,000 square feet of contiguous space on the west end of campus, and the administrative and scientific leadership structure has been considerably strengthened through the addition of Associate and Assistant Director roles.
 Clinical services have grown with continued expansion of clinical facilities, staff and organizational structure.